 The most famous festival of Maharashtra, Ganesh Chaturthi is a grand festival that marks the birth anniversary of Lord Ganesha.
 Celebrated with grandeur, the festivity of Ganesh Chaturthi in Maharashtra goes for 11 days and brings communities together.
 Beautifully sculpted Ganesh idols are installed in many houses and pandals where various rituals are performed with great devotion.
 On the last day of the festival, the idol is immersed in a large water body and a massive procession is carried out to bid farewell to Lord Ganesha.
 During this procession, people are immersed in the spirit of dance and music which depicts the vibrant culture of Maharashtra.

-Another colorful and electrifying festival of Maharashtra is Janmashtami which is celebrated to mark the birth anniversary of Lord Krishna.
+Another colorful and electrifying Maharashtra festival is Janmashtami which is celebrated to mark the birth anniversary of Lord Krishna.
 Also known as Gokul Ashtami, the festival of Janmashtami is celebrated with great pomp and shows in Maharashtra.
 Heartwarming rituals such as Dahi Handi is performed to honor the famous act of stealing butter by Lord Krishna.

-A group of youngsters form huge human pyramids to reach up to the pots that are hung on great heights.
+A group of youngsters from huge human pyramids to reach up to the pots that are hung on great heights.
 Their attempts to break open these earthen pots filled with butter is a sight to behold.
 The entire state reverberates the spirit of festivity and joy during this festival that beautifully marks Krishna Leela.

 The Harvest Festival of Maharashtra, Gudi Padwa marks the beginning of the new year according to the Hindu calendar.
 Considered one of the auspicious days, many processions are carried out in several parts during this traditional festival of Maharashtra.
 Special dishes are cooked, houses are decorated with garlands and rangolis, and a Gudhi - a symbol of victory is placed outside the home with a belief of attracting prosperity and good health into the family.
 This festival of Maharashtra is also considered to be an opportune time for starting a new venture, moving into a new home, and purchasing a car or other valuable items.
 Holding great religious significance, this festival is celebrated with gusto in many places of Maharashtra.